 Organizations using this model likely don’t intend to go remote but are providing this flexibility as a perk for employees.
 An office-first model offers the flexibility employees want to take care of personal issues and reduce their commuting burdens.

 Several nuances and factors go into choosing the right workforce model for your unique company.
-If you are debating the future of remote work at your organization and unsure what model is best for your organization, contact us.
+If you are debating the future of remote work and are unsure what model is best for your organization, contact us.
 We can help you walk through different scenarios, consider policy and cost impacts, and develop a plan for the transition.